seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Madam, I am not well.

 **LADY CAPULET**
-Evermore weeping for your cousin’s death?
+Evermore weeping for your cousin's death?
 What, wilt thou wash him from his grave with tears?
 An if thou couldst, thou couldst not make him live;
 Therefore, have done: some grief shows much of love;